makgyver/fluke/docs/def_alg/def_server.md

 It can also be used to trigger fine-tuning operations client-side as it happens in personalized federated learning.
-In its standard implementation, the `finalize` method will call the `evaluate` method to get the final evaluation of the global model on the server-side test set (if any) and it also performs the evaluation client-side after the global model has been broadcastd for the last time.
+In its standard implementation, the `finalize` method will call the `evaluate` method to get the final evaluation of the global model on the server-side test set (if any) and it also performs the evaluation client-side after the global model has been broadcasted for the last time.

 ## Observer pattern